 Death and dying is the one thing that all people, from all walks of life, have in common.
 While the exact manner in which individuals die differs, what happens after death is quite similar for all people.
-An overview of what happens to a person just after death can provide understanding and perspective on death and dying.
+An overview of what happens to a person just after death can provide understanding and perspective on dying and death.

 The Moment of Death

-When someone is asked how to define the moment of death, the oftentimes reference the cessation of if the heartbeat and of breathing.
-The phrase “moment of death” is commonly utilize and is so here.
+When someone is asked how to define the moment of death, the oftentimes reference the cessation of the heartbeat and of breathing.
+The phrase “moment of death” is commonly utilized.

 Research into what is going on in a person’s brain at this juncture is preliminary.
 Much more research needs to be done.
 However, there is some evidence to suggest that because the brain keeps working for a period of time, a person may be aware of death, may be aware of what is going on as the body stops functioning.